SKIP TO PAGE CONTENT

 Are there income cutoffs for financial assistance?

-No. Every application is individually reviewed so that factors such as assets, family size, and number in college are considered, in addition to the family income.
+No. Every application is individually reviewed so that factors in addition to family income such as assets, family size, and number of family members in college are considered.

 Is financial aid available for undocumented students?

-Federal student aid requires the recipient to be a US citizen or permanent resident (green card holder) or an eligible non-citizen.
+Federal student aid requires recipients to be U.S. citizens, permanent residents (green card holders), or eligible non-citizens.
 Texas is one of a few states that allows undocumented students to qualify for state aid.
 Texas A&M-San Antonio has several state grants available to undocumented students.
-To apply, complete the Texas Application for State Financial Aid (TASFA).
+To apply, complete the TASFA.

 If I am an international student without any kind of U.S. citizenship status, do I qualify for any financial aid?